Konispol: Name

-The name of the settlement Konispol is derived from kon'c (коньць) and polya (поля), Slavic words for end and field referring to the end of a field.
+The name of the settlement Konispol is derived from коньць, konytsy and поля, polya, Slavic words for end and field referring to the end of a field.

 History

+Traces of human presence in Konispol can be found in the Kreçmoi Cave on the late period of the Middle Paleolithic era (40,000-30,000 years ago).

-The area was part of the ancient region of Epirus and was inhabited by Chaonian Greeks.
+The area was part of the ancient region of Epirus and was inhabited by Chaonian Epirotes.

-In 1943, Konispol is noted for being the battleground of a fierce conflict between German units, Cham collaborators from the Thesprotia province in Greece of the Nuri Dino battalion, and the communist Albanian resistance.
-On 8 October 8 1943, a meeting of the Albanian and Greek communist resistance groups took place in the town.
+In 1943, Konispol was noted for being the battleground of a fierce conflict between German units, Cham collaborators from the Thesprotia province in Greece of the Nuri Dino battalion, and the communist Albanian resistance.
+On 8 October 8, 1943, a meeting of the Albanian and Greek communist resistance groups took place in the town.
 Apart from recognising that Albanian and Greek minorities existed on either side of the border, due to disagreements between the communist movements, a separate headquarters for the communist resistance units of the Greek minority in Albania was planned.

-In 1992, 7 caves were discovered just north of the town with findings that dated from the Upper Paleolithic age to the Iron Age.
+In 1992, seven caves were discovered just north of the town with findings that dated from the Upper Paleolithic age to the Iron Age.